NonGenericGeek/CS-207-Project/README.md

 # CS 207 Project: The Convenient Arduino Remote Device Built Ostensibly to Assert Robotic Dominance - Battle-Oriented Experiment (CARDBOARD-BOX) [version 0.02]
 ====================

-This repository will contain the necessary information to build a (generally) scalable remote control drone vehicle.
+This repository will contain generalized information to build a scalable remote control drone vehicle.
 This vehicle will resemble an armoured mobile weapons platform, namely a tank.
+Due to the project’s scalable nature, most of the tank’s construction is a matter of utility and personal preference.
+To that end, I’ll try to provide some advice and programs to help design a custom frame.
+I’ll also provide the specifics of my build.
+As long as the electronic components and software are assembled and uploaded correctly, it should work, whatever the frame looks like.

 Repository Contents
 ==========